dennyhoang8/walmart-enterprise-demand-forecasting/README.md

 Important limitations include:

-- The current API primarily scores model-ready dates available in the processed feature dataset.
+- The current API primarily scores model-ready dates already available in the processed feature dataset.
 - True recursive multi-step future forecasting is not yet implemented.
 - Pricing recommendations are scenario-based rather than causal estimates.
 - Historical price elasticity can be difficult to estimate for products with limited price variation.
 - Fallback elasticity is required when sufficient historical evidence is unavailable.
 - Simulated revenue improvement should not be interpreted as guaranteed real-world revenue improvement.
 - Large datasets and trained model binaries are intentionally excluded from the GitHub repository.
+- The current portfolio implementation uses a limited product/store feature subset for the deployed forecasting application.
-- Production deployment would require additional monitoring, security, scaling, and model-governance infrastructure.
+- Production deployment would require additional monitoring, security, scaling, model governance, and controlled business experimentation.

 ---